adgerrits/CloudEvents-NL-profiel/Additional specification and constraints of iGov-NL to the iGov profile.md

 ## 4.2 Connections with Clients

-iGov-NL
+CloudEvents-NL

 A Protected Resource under this profile MUST NOT accept access tokens passed using the query parameter method.

 A Protected Resource under this profile SHOULD verify if the client is the Authorized party (azp) when client authentication is used.
 See section Advanced CloudEvents Security Options as well.

-/iGov-NL
+/CloudEvents-NL

 **reference to rationale: Detailed rationale 8**

 ## 4.1 Proof of Possession Tokens

-iGov-NL
+CloudEvents-NL

 Proof of possession can be implemented using various methods.
 An example of such an implementation is using TLS with mutual authentication, where the client is using a PKIoverheid certificate.
 The authorized party (azp) can then be verified with the client certificate to match the authorized party.
 As an alternative, the authorization server can include a cnf parameter in the JWT by the authorization server, see [rfc7800].
 The key referenced in cnf can be validated using a form of client authentication, e.g. using an private_key_jwt.

-/iGov-NL
+/CloudEvents-NL

 **reference to rationale: self explanatory: additional information (non normative) on how to implement requirement**

 ## 6 Security Considerations

-iGov-NL
+CloudEvents-NL

 In addition to the Best Current Practice for TLS, it is highly RECOMMENDED for all conforming implementations to incorporate the TLS guidelines from the Dutch NCSC into their implementations.
 If these guidelines are applied:

 For back-channel communication, the guidelines categorized as "good" MUST be applied.
 For front-channel communication, the guidelines for "good" MUST be applied and the guidelines for "sufficient" MAY be applied, depending target audience and support requirements.
 Guidelines categorized as "insufficient" MUST NOT be applied and those categorized as "deprecated" SHOULD NOT be used.
-/iGov-NL
+/CloudEvents-NL

 **reference to rationale: Detailed rationale 2**

 # General Rationale

-The reason for the creation of iGov-NL is an advisory document on the adoption of CloudEvents as a mandatory(comply or explain) standard for the Dutch public sector.
+The reason for the creation of CloudEvents-NL is an advisory document on the adoption of CloudEvents as a mandatory(comply or explain) standard for the Dutch public sector.
 It states that a Dutch profile is needed for the CloudEvents standard to avoid interoperability problems between different implementations.
-The existance of iGov-NL has become a precondition for the adaoption of CloudEvents as mandatory standard for the Dutch public sector.
+The existance of CloudEvents-NL has become a precondition for the adaoption of CloudEvents as mandatory standard for the Dutch public sector.

 ## Expert advice CloudEvents forum standaardisatie
-The creation of the iGov-NL profile is based on a reccomendation from the expert advice on CloudEvents [Expert].
+The creation of the CloudEvents-NL profile is based on a reccomendation from the expert advice on CloudEvents [Expert].
 This expert advice was writen as part of the procedure to make CloudEvents a mandotary standard for the dutch public sector.
 Conditional for the adoption of CloudEvents as a mandotory standard was the creation of a Dutch implementation profile.
 The Rationale provided is that without a local implementation profile the risk of diverging non-interoperable implementations of the standard becomes unacceptably large.

 ## Orginazational scope of the standaard
-When iGov-NL becomes a mandatory standard, the following organisations will have to comply: Dutch government organizations (National, provinces, municipalities and regional water authorities) and organizations in the (semi-) public sector
+When CloudEvents-NL becomes a mandatory standard, the following organisations will have to comply: Dutch government organizations (National, provinces, municipalities and regional water authorities) and organizations in the (semi-) public sector

 ## Functional scope of the standaard
 The use of CloudEvents 2.0 is mandatory for applications where users (resource owner) delegate rights (implicitly or explicitly) to a (third party) service with the purpose of giving this service acces to specific data using a RESTful API.
 Specifcally a RESTful API to which the resource owner has acces rights.